Axway/mft-convert/content/en/docs/TransferCFT/concepts/about_transfer_processing/proc_commands.md

     ## Schedule processing

     You can use the Premindate/Premintime, Postmindate/Postmintime, and Ackmindate/Ackmintime parameters to schedule script processing activity.
-Additionally you can use prestate=Hold to wait for a START to start pre- processing.
+Additionally you can use prestate=Hold to wait for a START to start pre-processing.

     ## Throttle processing